Chief Marketing Officer

-We all imagine working in our PJs, sipping tea from our favourite mugs, and enjoying endless breaks.
+We all imagine working in our PJs, sipping tea from our favorite mugs, and enjoying endless breaks.
 The reality is a bit a bit more complicated.

-One study found that a third of employees that work remotely often are lonely, disengaged, and disconnected from their team.
+One study found that two-thirds of employees that work remotely often are disengaged and disconnected from their team.
 Communication is essential to remote team productivity.

 The secret to getting communication right in your remote workplace, is remembering that there’s more to conversations between employees than regular emails or phone calls.
 Leaders need to take advantage of opportunities to recreate informal collisions and meetings within a virtual landscape.

 For instance, collaboration tools like Google Hangouts allow coworkers to touch base with each other quickly, without the formality issues of emails.
 You can use presence features to see if someone’s online and send a message in seconds.
 This helps employees feel as though they’re part of a continuous conversation, even when outside of the office.

 Video conferencing also helps to keep your employees connected on a deeper level during conversations and meetings.
 Employees can share screens to access extra context and enjoy the many benefits of face-to-face interactions.

 Most of us actually like seeing our coworkers.

 With video, it’s much easier for employees to immerse themselves in conversations with their colleagues, thanks to nuances like facial expression and body language.
 Plus, actually seeing your team members helps to foster a more intimate relationship.

 Working from home isn’t just a change of scenery, it’s a total change of pace.

 Implementing a new method of work for your team members means knowing how to keep everyone on the same page.
 Your staff should know exactly what’s expected of them when it comes to things like responding to messages and emails or being available at certain times of day for meetings.